gaylecastillo/CastilloMidterm/README.md

 The easiest way to create a new React app is by using a tool called Create React App.
 It sets up everything you need to get started quickly.

 Install Create React App (Optional): You don't need to install Create React App globally.
 You can use it directly with npx, which comes with npm.

+3. Start the development server
+Navigate to your project directory (cd my-app) and run npm start.
+This will open your app in the browser.

+4. Start coding
+Edit files in the src folder to build your React app.